-The transmission efficiency for the protons, which are extracted during direct steering of the proton beam on the bent crystal, istalled in the vacuum chamber of U-70, reaches ~ $1.5 \cdot 10^{-4}$ [1].
+The extraction efficiency for the protons extracted during direct steering of a proton beam on the bent crystal, istalled in the vacuum chamber of A-70, reaches $\sim 1.5 \cdot 10^{-4}$ [1].
 It goes down noticeably if the intensity of the particles interacting with the crystal increases.
-The maximum number of particles that did get the physical set up is ~ $4.5 \cdot 10^6$ ppc and practically does not increase at steering > 10^{11} ppc onto the crystal.
-But the extraction efficiency may be increased significantly by elastic scattering of the accelerated protons on the thin internal target (IT) installed before the crystal.
-The number of particles in the beam line is doubled and reaches 10^7 ppc.
+Maximum number of particles that reach the experimental setup is $\sim 4.5 \cdot 10^6$ ppc and practically does not increase at steering > 10 ppc onto the crystal.
+But the extraction efficiency may be increased significantly by elastic scattering of the accelerated protons on the thin internal target (IT) [2] installed upstream of the crystal.
+The number of particles in the beam line is doubled and reaches 10 ppc.